adityablaze/LibraryManagement/README.md

 # LibraryManagement

-This repositoy contains mainly just one python file which can be directly executed and everything is setup automatically.
+This repository contains mainly just one python file which can be directly executed and everything is setup automatically.
 This is just a small project which has features to manage a library.

 ## Installation Instructions